DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Limitation of Prior FL Backdoor Defenses

-Several works have proposed defenses against poisoning attacks in FL \citep{zhang2023flip, nguyen2022flame, blanchard2017machine, yin2018byzantine,fung2018mitigating,cao2021fltrust,wang2022flare,pillutla2022robust,shejwalkar2021manipulating}.
-It is standard for such works to focus on a specific learning configuration, for instance setting a specific learning rate and batch size for clients.
-While demonstrating superior performance in a particular setup is useful, it provides no guarantees about how well the defense would work in other valid learning configurations.
+Several works have proposed defenses against poisoning attacks in FL \cite{zhang2023flip, nguyen2022flame, blanchard2017machine, yin2018byzantine,fung2018mitigating,cao2021fltrust,wang2022flare,pillutla2022robust,shejwalkar2021manipulating}.
+These works usually focus on a specific learning configuration, for instance setting a specific learning rate and batch size for clients.
+While demonstrating superior performance in a particular setup is useful, it provides no guarantees about how well the defense would work in other valid learning configurations, and thus its sensitivity to a change in configurations.
 We begin with an exploration of some of these learning configurations (\Cref{sec:fl_setup_matters}) and observe that there exist several equally-valid learning configurations where the model achieves acceptable MTA and the adversary's objective is preserved, thus making them all equally valid FL configurations.
 However, we find that all existing defenses we evaluated are effective only for a subset of these valid configurations and no defense is resilient across all configurations (\Cref{sec:defenses_fail_across_configs}).